Skip to main content

 Choosing an engineering metrics tool is a leadership decision, not a tooling tweak.
 This guide compares the features and pricing models that matter most to VPs, Directors, and Engineering Managers so you can select a platform that delivers executive visibility without creating a surveillance culture.

 Instead of chasing feature checklists, focus on outcomes: faster delivery, healthier review workflows, and the ability to explain engineering impact in plain business terms.
-The 2024 State of DevOps Report from Google's DORA program, which surveyed 39,000+ professionals, found that high-performing teams shrank from 31% to 22% year-over-year—meaning most teams are struggling to maintain delivery performance.
-The right metrics tool helps you identify why before it's too late.
+The 2024 State of DevOps Report from Google's DORA program, which surveyed 39,000+ professionals, found that high-performing teams shrank from 31% to 22% year-over-year, meaning most teams are struggling to maintain delivery performance.
+The right metrics tool helps you identify why before it is too late.

 "The best metrics tool is the one your team actually trusts.
 Every other feature is irrelevant if engineers view it as surveillance."